The Battles for Bullecourt

 Charles Bean, official historian.

-The tanks The British had introduced tanks into battle during the previous year on the Somme where they had only limited success.
+The British had introduced tanks into battle during the previous year on the Somme where they had only limited success.
 Those available were primitive and unreliable Mark I and II types.
 When a dozen were provided to General Gough’s Fifth Army he immediately thought to use them to overcome his lack of artillery at Bullecourt.
 In the battle of 11 April the large and slow-moving tanks were soon hit or broke down leaving the Australian attackers exposed and vulnerable.
 Many later blamed the tanks for their heavy losses.
 The Australians maintained a strong mistrust of tanks that was not finally overcome until their success in the Battle of Hamel more than a year later.